oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/image-creation/_index.md

 **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the following `imagetool` command line.

-At this point, you have staged all of the files needed for image `wdt-domain-image:WLS-v1`; they include:
+At this point, you have all of the files needed for image `wdt-domain-image:WLS-v1` staged; they include:

   - `/tmp/sample/wdt-artifacts/wdt-model-files/WLS-v1/model.10.yaml`
   - `/tmp/sample/wdt-artifacts/wdt-model-files/WLS-v1/model.10.properties`